updatecli/website/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Updatecli is a tool uses to apply file update strategies."
+description: "Updatecli is a command-line tool used to apply update pipeline."
-lead: "Updatecli is a tool uses to apply file update strategies."
+lead: "Updatecli is a command-line tool used to apply update pipeline."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2022-01-22T08:16:01+02:00
 draft: false